Se habla español

 Run-flat tires are a marvel of modern automobile innovation, developed to solve the abrupt tire deflation issue.
 Their primary purpose is to keep a car going when it has wholly lost air pressure from a puncture or leak for a certain number of miles.
 A unique combination of materials and design makes this possible.

 The science behind these tires is their capacity to bear the car’s weight even without air.
-Conventional tires need air pressure to keep their shape and support the vehicle’s weight.
+Conventional tires need air pressure to maintain shape and support the vehicle’s weight.
 On the other hand, run-flat tires depend upon their reinforced sidewalls or other supporting features.
 Because of its structural integrity, the tire is less likely to collapse or come off the rim, a common problem with regular tires as their pressure drops.

 Components of a Run-Flat Tire